 This process will often involve alcohol.
 It’s the world’s most effective social lubricant.
 However, it’s also the world’s most impish influence, tempting us into words and actions we might later regret, so if you’re going to mix alcohol with people whose names you barely know, caution is advised.

-Which is why we’ve consulted four bartenders from some of the best bars in New Orleans – possibly the most sociable city on Earth (and somewhere you can visit on Flash Pack’s Deep South adventure) – to get their advice on supping booze with strangers.
+Which is why we’ve consulted four bartenders from some of the best bars in New Orleans – possibly the most sociable city on Earth to get their advice on supping booze with strangers.

 Here are their words of wisdom:

 Marcela: “Talk to the bartender.
 They connect people at the bar and they’re a great source of local knowledge.
 They’ll also watch out for you.
 You might even become friends with them.”